Chopper1337/CS-CFG/README.md

 4. Change `hud_scaling` in the "HUD" section (Line 69) according to your preference.

+5. Modify the crosshair in the crosshair section (Line 115) or delete that section entirely so it doesn't change your current crosshair.

-5. Drop the autoexec.cfg (and autowelcome.cfg ) into the following directory
+6. Drop the autoexec.cfg (and autowelcome.cfg ) into the following directory
 `\Counter-Strike Global Offensive\csgo\cfg\`<br>
 (Default location:
 `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg\`)